 - 1 allowed to know that, but you are precluded from intentionally drawing a district to favor or discriminate against a party.
 But that's very different from knowing 3 4 whether there are a group of people who are affiliated 5 with a party or whether that happens to be important with them, either mixed up with race or not.
-6 7 So I don't want you to think that you have to blind 8 yourself to whether people are Democrats or Republicans.
-9 That's different from -- or how particular minority 10 communities will tend to actually vote, where they have 11 distinct political preferences.
+6 7 So I don't want you to think that you have to blind yourself to whether people are Democrats or Republicans.
+8 9 That's different from -- or how particular minority 10 communities will tend to actually vote, where they have 11 distinct political preferences.
 That's different from 12 setting out to benefit or discriminate against a party in 13 how you draw the lines, if -- if that's a distinction 14 that makes sense.
 15 MS. JOHNSTON: And one other distinction is that 16 we're talking here about the Voting Rights Act.
 When 17 you're considering communities of interest, you may not 18 consider relationships with political parties.
 19 PROF. LEVITT: Correct.
 Thank you, Counsel.
 Thank 20 you.
-21 That's -- there are -- the -- the law 22 also communicates what it -- what is a valid community of - also communicates what it -- what is a valid community of interest and what is not valid community of interest.
+21 - Yes.
+That's -- there are -- the -- the -- the law also communicates what it -- what is a valid community of interest and what is not valid community of interest.